AsaTirsen/movie-gallery/README.md

-## This is a project build with Next.js and React
+## Movie Gallery
-This webapp calls the Movie database API.
+This is a project built with Next.js and React, that calls the Movie database API.
 The default shows the latest releases, but you can search for movies in the search bar.

 ## To run the app